Brewster F2A Buffalo: United States Navy

 A later variant, the F2A-2, of which 43 were ordered by the U.S. Navy, included a more powerful R-1820-40 engine, a better propeller, and integral flotation gear, while still lacking pilot armor and self-sealing tanks.
 The increase in engine power was welcomed, but to some extent offset by the increased loaded weight (5942 lb) of the aircraft; while top speed was increased to a respectable 323 mph at 16500 ft, initial climb rates dropped to 2500 ft/min.
-Both the F2A-1 and the F2A-2 variants of the Brewster were liked by early Navy and Marine pilots, including Pappy Boyington, who praised the good turning and maneuvering abilities of the aircraft.
-Boyington is alleged to have opined "...the early models, before they weighed it all down with armor plate, radios, and other [equipment], they were pretty sweet little ships.
-Not real fast, but the little [aircraft] could turn and roll in a phone booth" as he stated in his autobiography Baa Baa Black Sheep.
-This might be expected from the low wing loading, in earlier versions comparable with the Mitsubishi A6M Zero's 22 pounds per square foot.
+Both the F2A-1 and the F2A-2 variants of the Brewster were liked by early Navy and Marine pilots, including Pappy Boyington, who praised the good turning and maneuvering abilities of the aircraft: "the early models, before they weighed it all down with armor plate, radios, and other [equipment] ... were pretty sweet little ships.
+Not real fast, but the [early F2As] ... could turn and roll in a phone booth".
+This might reasonably have been expected with the low wing loading in earlier variants, which was comparable with the Mitsubishi A6M Zero's lb/sq ft.

 The F2A-3 was the last version of the Buffalo to enter service with the U.S. Navy and Marine Corps.
 A total of 108 examples were ordered in January 1941.
 By this time, the Navy had become disenchanted with the Buffalo, and had become especially annoyed at Brewster Aeronautical Corporation's frequent production delays and its frequent management difficulties.
 This order was seen more as a way of keeping Brewster's production lines running; they would eventually build Corsair fighters for the Navy as well as Buccaneer/Bermuda dive bombers.

 The F2A-3s were conceived as long range reconnaissance fighters with new wet wings with self-sealing features and larger fuselage tanks which provided increased fuel capacity and protection, but this also increased the aircraft weight by more than 500 lb.
 The wing and enlarged fuselage tank carried an additional 80 U.S.gal of fuel; at 6 lb/U.S.gal, the fuel alone weighed nearly 500 lb.
 The addition of armor plating for the pilot and increased ammunition capacity further increased the aircraft's weight, resulting in a reduced top speed and rate of climb, while substantially degrading the Brewster's turning and maneuvering capability.
 The Navy found that the added weight of the F2A-3 also aggravated the problem of landing gear failure during carrier landings.
 However, the −40 two-speed supercharged Cyclone engine in the F2A-3 was an excellent "cruising" engine, and as such the F2A-3 had some value and saw initial service on the carriers Saratoga and Lexington.